sandstorm/degree50-code/README.md

 If you are creating a release on master, please make sure to also create a release inside the gitlabe repository, link it with the tag you created (or do both inside a single step) and also add a meaningful changelog to the release (see past releases).

+### Where to find the version number inside the app

+1. You can find the version number inside the footer of the login screen
+2. The version is accessible as a global javascript variable `degreeVersion`

 ## Development Setup